kdunlap/gol-react/README.md

 ### Future Additions

-- [x] Have grid edges wrap to the opposite side: "Stitch" the left/right and top/bottom edges together
-- [ ] Deploy somewhere to demo
 - [ ] Component Tests
 - [ ] Add TypeScript
 - [ ] Allow grid size to be configured